linode/docs/docs/guides/platform/object-storage/migrate-to-linode-object-storage/index.md

 Follow the steps here to get the prerequisite software you need and find links to download the migration script and its configuration file.

 1. Ensure that you have Python 3 and Pip 3 installed.
 You can find instructions for installing these on your system in the [Install Python 3 and pip3](/docs/products/tools/cli/guides/install/#install-python-3-and-pip3) section of our guide on installing the Linode CLI.

 1. Install the Boto3 Python library via Pip 3:

         pip3 install boto3

 1. Download the configuration file for the migration script [here](s3_migration.conf).
 Then, modify the configurations to match your AWS and Linode instances' credentials and regions.

     Note that the `endpoint_url` value needs to have the `http`/`https` prefix and should be the Linode endpoint excluding the bucket portion of the URL.

 1. Finally, download the migration script [here](s3_migration.py).

 ### Understanding the Script

-As it is, the script downloaded above should cover most use cases for migrating from as AWS S3 instance to a Linode Object Storage instance.
+The script downloaded above should already cover most use cases for migrating from an AWS S3 instance to a Linode Object Storage instance.
 Nevertheless, you may want familiarize yourself with the script and make adjustments to fit your particular needs.

 To help make navigating and reviewing the script easier, here is a rough diagram of its operations.
 The diagram does not represent a one-to-one outline of the script.
 Instead, its purpose is to clarify the script's organization and order of operations.